How to Prevent Getting Pulled Over After a Night Out

 Nothing ruins a fun night out more than getting pulled over by the police.
 But police don’t randomly pull over civilians.
 There are certain signs that they look for.
 And that means that there are certain things you can avoid.
 That knowledge can help you to prevent getting pulled over.
 Here are a few tips that can keep you from a night that ends with a police officer reading you your rights.

-1. Keep It down and Prevent Getting Pulled Over
+1. Keep It down

 There are a few things that can really make you stand out to an officer.
 Loud music and yelling can tip off cops to a possible DUI, so keep the noise low.
 Even a noisy muffler can get you unwanted attention.
 Ask any passengers to keep it down, and you may be able to avoid attracting law enforcement.

 Loud noise does more than just draw attention.
 It gives the appearance that you’re out for a good time.
 Even if you and your passengers are completely sober, loud noises can make it seem like you’re not.
 There’s no need to cast suspicion, so do your best to keep it down.

 Sure, you might be perfectly capable of applying lipstick while you drive.
 But that’s a great way to get some unwanted attention.
 Put down your phone, throw your bag of fast food in the passenger’s seat, and focus on the road.
 Officers have cracked down on texting and driving, so do your best to keep your phone out of reach.
 Even the light from your phone might be enough to spark an officer’s interest in your vehicle.